kubestellar/kubestellar/docs/content/Contribution guidelines/CONTRIBUTING.md

 # Contributing to KubeStellar
 Greetings!
 We are grateful for your interest in joining the KubeStellar community and making a positive impact.
 Whether you're raising issues, enhancing documentation, fixing bugs, or developing new features, your contributions are essential to our success.

 To get started, kindly read through this document and familiarize yourself with our code of conduct.
-If you have any inquiries, please feel free to reach out to us on [Slack](https://kubernetes.slack.com/archives/C021U8WSAFK).
+If you have any inquiries, please feel free to reach out to us on the KubeStellar-dev [Slack channel](https://kubernetes.slack.com/archives/C058SUSL5AA/).

 We can't wait to collaborate with you!